Clutch-Refugees/clutchanalytics.github.io/_posts/2014-10-16-quick-and-dirty-mailgun-clone-in-elixir.md

 ## Closing notes

-There's no security.
-There's no myriad of configuration options.
+No security.
+No myriad of configuration options.
 We don't yet handle attachments.
 My console screams a few warnings about unimplemented functions for the `:gen_smtp_server_session` behaviour.
 But...

 **We built it!**